AWS Services Used

 - AWS Lambda: Lambda is the foundation for our processing layer.
 It allows us to run code without having to provision servers.
 To learn more, see here.
 Lambda provides free tier.

 - Amazon Kinesis Data Streams (KDS): KDS is used to ingest streaming data.
 To learn more about Kinesis Data Stream, including pricing, see here.
-Kinesis Data Streams has not free tier , but the cost for this application, for 1 user, the cost associated to Kinesis Data Streams it will be of 1 cent per hour approximately.
+Kinesis Data Streams has no free tier, but the cost for this application, for 1 user, the cost associated to Kinesis Data Streams will be 1 cent per hour approximately.

 - Amazon DynamoDB: We use DynamoDB to store the scoreboard data for our game sessions.
 Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
 It’s a fully managed, multiregion, multimaster database with built-in security, backup and restore, and in-memory caching for internet-scale applications.
 DynamoDB can handle more than 10 trillion requests per day and support peaks of more than 20 million requests per second.
 DynamoDB provides free tier, and we will be running under it for Alien Attack.
 To learn more, visit this link.